 The Sensory Motor component comes in when you add extra physical components while playing the game.
 This game is probably not one that kids will play on their own, but it is great for therapy and to work on visual perception and visual scanning.

 I was sent this game to try it out and see what I thought of it, and to see if I wanted to offer it on the Therapy Fun Zone site.
 I am definitely going to be using it with some of the higher level kids that I see, and will have it available for others to buy.
-I also took a 4 CEU class online with the game, which is available for purchase too.
+I also took a 4 CEU class online with the game.

 - Multi-Matrix Game